qc-hybrid/HackathonNaha2026/index.md

 # About
 AI tools are rapidly gaining traction across the software development and data science communities, while adoption in computational physics is still emerging.
 This hackathon provides practical, hands-on training to **integrate the AI tools into simulation, data analysis, and writing workflows for dramatic productivity gains**.

 This three-day event brings together students and researchers to collaborate on computational physics problems.
-It is an ideal entry point for students and postdocs already engaged in research, and a re-skilling opportunity for senior researchers.
+It is an ideal entry point for
+- *students and postdocs already engaged in research*, and
+- *a re-skilling opportunity for senior researchers*.

 Participants are expected to have prior experience in coding and numerical simulations.

 # Dates
 March 6 - 8, 2026